rupeshshewalkar/awk-sed/README.md

     Matched line which contating word up:  And when they were only half-way up Matched line which contating word up:  They were neither up nor down Matched line which contating word down:  They were neither up nor down

+2.6 Awk different flags

+    - "-f " is used provide action and pattern from file inside of awk commandline
+    - "-F" is used to give field seperaters.
+By default it is space
+    - "-v" is used to define variable which used in awk's action like `awk -v number=3 '{print $1, number}'`